 A GST-registered business has the following responsibilities:

-- Filing GST returns on time, within one month from the date of each accounting period.
-If there are no transactions during the said period a ‘Nil’ GST returns must still be submitted;
+- Filing GST returns on time, within 1 month from the date of each accounting period.
+If there are no transactions during the said period a ‘Nil’ GST return must still be submitted

 - Issuing tax invoices/customer accounting tax invoices, with GST registration number, for standard-rated supplies.
-If the invoice amount does not exceed $1,000, a simplified tax invoice may be issued.
+If the invoice amount does not exceed S$1,000, a simplified tax invoice may be issued

-GST-registered companies or partnerships will need to register a CorpPass Admin account under the Unique Entity Number (UEN).
-GST-registered sole-proprietors must set up a GST CorpPass Admin account for their respective GST registration number.
+GST-registered companies or partnerships will need to register a Corppass Admin account with their Unique Entity Number (UEN).
+GST-registered sole proprietors must set up a GST Corppass Admin account for their respective GST registration number.

 What Are The Consequences of Non/Late Filing or Non/Late Payment of GST?